IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Our immersion in the present state of physics makes it hard for us to understand the difficulties of physicists even a few years ago, or to profit from their experience.
 At the same time, a knowledge of our history is a mixed blessing — it can stand in the way of the logical reconstruction of physical theory that seems to be continually necessary.”

 >“During the SSC debate, Anderson and other condensed-matter physicists repeatedly made the point that the knowledge gained in elementary-particle physics would be unlikely to help them to understand emergent phenomena like superconductivity.
 This is certainly true, but I think beside the point, because that is not why we are studying elementary particles; our aim is to push back the reductive frontier, to get closer to whatever simple and general theory accounts for everything in nature. ... experience shows that the ideas developed in one field can prove very useful in the other.
 Sometimes these ideas become transformed in translation, so that they even pick up a renewed value to the field in which they were first conceived.
 The example that concerns me is an idea that elementary-particle physicists learnt from condensed-matter theory – specifically from the BCS theory.
 It is the idea of spontaneous symmetry breaking.”

+>“In trying to get votes for the Superconducting Super Collider, I was very much involved in lobbying members of Congress, testifying to them, bothering them, and I never heard any of them talk about postmodernism or social constructivism.
+You have to be very learned to be that wrong.”

 >“I think the world needs to wake up from its long nightmare of religious belief; and anything that we scientists can do to ***weaken the hold of religion*** should be done, and may in fact be our greatest contribution to civilization.